scssyworks/argon-calendar-core/README.md

 # Argon Calendar Core

-"Argon Calendar Core" is a core API for calendar
+"Argon Calendar Core" is a JavaScript library that provides a robust set of core APIs specifically designed for building customizable calendars.
+As a developer, you have the freedom to choose any view engine that suits your needs, allowing you to dive right into the development process.
+Moreover, this library provides a set of handy functions that greatly simplify the calendar building process, enabling you to create dynamic and interactive calendars effortlessly.

 # Install